 Summer is when your property looks its best.
 There is sunshine, the grass is green and the flowers are in bloom.
 This means better curb appeal!
 Also, a greater number of buyers are likely to come out to view your property when the weather is nice.

-RT Relocation is a full-service moving and storage company that provides safe and reliable moving, packing, and storage services for residential commercial and corporate clients throughout New Haven County, CT and beyond.
+So, now you know why summer is a great time to move, but if spending countless hours preparing for your big move isn’t exactly how you planned to spend your summer, click here to get assistance from RT Relocation, a full-service moving and storage company that provides safe and reliable moving, packing, and storage services for residential, commercial, and corporate clients throughout New Haven County, CT and beyond.
 Our team has over 10 years of professional high-end moving experience for both local and long-distance moves.